Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 The thank you plan I reference above gives you advice on how to create better thank you landing pages and email acknowledgments.
 These often come across as transactional.
 You need to think of the donations you receive as the start or continuation of a relationship, not a transaction.

 Remember, even though your online donors will get an electronic acknowledgment, they should still get thanked by mail or phone.
+I like to think of the landing page, email, and what comes in the mail or by phone as the thank you journey.
+Don’t forget this is an ongoing journey.

 Thanking your donors is just as important, if not more important than fundraising.
-Yet many organizations spend a lot of time putting together a fundraising campaign and treat thanking their donors as an afterthought.
+Yet many nonprofits spend a lot of time putting together a fundraising campaign and then treat thanking their donors as an afterthought.

+Donor retention continues to be a problem.
+One of the many reasons is because people don’t feel appreciated.
 Prioritizing gratitude and donor relations will help.
-If you don’t do a good job of thanking your donors, as well as building relationships throughout the year, you’ll have a hard time getting people to people to donate again, which is one of the keys to your success.
+If you don’t do a good job of thanking your donors, as well as building relationships throughout the year, you’ll have a hard time getting people to donate again.

 This is why having a thank you plan is crucial.
 It’s not only important when you’re running a fundraising campaign, but also during the “between times.”

 Many organizations just thank their donors after they receive a gift and then disappear until the next fundraising appeal.
+Plus, when they do thank their donors, they do a poor job of it.
 Your donors deserve better than that.

 Thanking your donors is something you need to do throughout the year – at least once a month, if you can.
 A thank you plan will help you stay focused on gratitude all year round.